 The right not to be less favourably treated applies only if the treatment

-Our Employment Law Solicitors will take the time to advise you of the best course of action to take if you feel you are being discriminated against because you are a part-time worker.
+An Employment Law Solicitor can advise you of the best course of action to take if you feel you are being discriminated against because you are a part-time worker.

 We can help you organise what you want to achieve, and then negotiate amicably with your employer in order to get the results you want, without compromising your existing relationship with your employer.